jeremysprofile/jeremysprofile.github.io/content/game.md

 ### Mechs
 By default, mechs have 1 move, 1 attack, and 1 defense.
-See [Movement](#movement) or [combat](#combat) for details.
+See [movement](#movement) or [combat](#combat) for details.

 ### Factories
-Can be upgraded for extra defense and mech spawning.
+Can be expanded for extra defense and mech spawning.
 Can be stolen (damaged).
 Factory stands determine what colors a mech can spawn with - not where a factory can exist.

-Factory number of upgrades is the number of colors - 0 upgrades: white, 1: primary, 2: secondary, 3: black.
+Factory number of expansions is the number of colors - 0 expansions: white, 1: primary, 2: secondary, 3: black.
-Factories spawn as level 2 (1 upgrade).
+Factories spawn as level 2 (1 expansion).
-Factories stolen from enemies becomes level 1 (0 upgrades).
+Factories stolen from enemies become unexpanded (level 1 / 0 expansions).

 You can choose to spawn units of fewer colors than the factory, as long as they can occupy the hex.